- Easter (n.)

-- Old English Easterdæg, from Eastre (Northumbrian Eostre), from Proto-Germanic *Austron, a goddess of fertility and spring, probably originally of sunrise whose feast was celebrated at the spring equinox, from *austra-, from PIE *aus- "to shine" (especially of the dawn).
+- Old English Easterdæg, from Eastre (Northumbrian Eostre), from Proto-Germanic *austron-, "dawn," also the name of a goddess of fertility and spring, perhaps originally of sunrise, whose feast was celebrated at the spring equinox, from *aust- "east, toward the sunrise" (compare east), from PIE *aus- (1) "to shine" (especially of the dawn); see aurora.

 If the children have no garden, they make nests in the wood-shed, barn, or house.
 They gather colored flowers for the rabbit to eat, that it may lay colored eggs.
 If there be a garden, the eggs are hidden singly in the green grass, box-wood, or elsewhere.
 On Easter Sunday morning they whistle for the rabbit, and the children imagine that they see him jump the fence.
 After church, on Easter Sunday morning, they hunt the eggs, and in the afternoon the boys go out in the meadows and crack eggs or play with them like marbles.
 Or sometimes children are invited to a neighbor's to hunt eggs.
 [Phebe Earle Gibbons, "Pennsylvania Dutch," Philadelphia 1882]